 Written by: Ned Ambrus

-Hopefully this helps you to understand that insurance options are available to skydivers and BASE jumpers and are not that expensive and still cover “regular illness, injuries etc.” Please note that this is not a life insurance, disability, or lost/stolen gear.
-This is only medical insurance with coverage up to $5,000,000 including air evacuation, hospital, surgery, bringing a family member to you if it is serious, flying you back to Canada, plus medical bills.
+Hopefully this article helps you understand that insurance options are available to skydivers and are not that expensive and still cover, regular illness, injuries etc. Please note: this is not a life insurance for disability or lost/stolen gear.
+This is only medical insurance with coverage up to $5,000,000 including air evacuation, hospital, surgery, bringing a family member to you if it is serious, flying you back to Canada (one way or another), plus medical bills.
 And it is affordable and worth its weight in gold.
-If you are on vacation, (going to a Boogie, going to an event, an Airspeed Camp, a Flight-1 Canopy course etc.) please purchase insurance.
+If you are on vacation, going to a Boogie, going to an event, an Airspeed Camp, a Flight-1 Canopy course etc. please purchase insurance.

-Here is an example of what the costs/rates are as of January 2019 (assuming you are in good health and have no pre-existing illness and have provincial health care) with Manulife Travel Insurance for their Out of Country Medical:
+Here is an example of what the costs/rates are as of January 2020 with Manulife Travel Insurance for their Global Medical out-of-Country Insurance (assuming you are in good health and have no pre-existing illness and have provincial health care):

-I want my sky brothers and sisters to be safe, to have fun, to enjoy their vacation, and come back with more experience, knowledge and wonderful memories.
-I simply hate hearing about people getting hurt, and even more so, I hate hearing about people getting hurt and not having coverage.
+I want my sky brothers and sisters to be safe, to have fun, to enjoy their vacation, and come back with more experiences, knowledge and wonderful memories.
+I simply hate hearing about people getting hurt, and even more than that, I hate hearing about people getting hurt and not having coverage.
 If you have medical work benefits, check your policy to see if you are covered.
 Phone your credit card company to see exactly what is covered.
-Buy a cheap policy just to be safe, whatever you do Please travel with Medical Insurance.
+Buy a cheap policy just to be safe, whatever you do please travel with Medical Insurance.
 It can save your life, figurative and literally.